4d/docs/website/translated_docs/de/API/IMAPTransporterClass.md

 The `.append()` function <!-- REF #IMAPTransporterClass.append().Summary -->appends a `mailObj` to the `destinationBox`<!-- END REF -->.

 In the `mailObj` parameter, pass an Email object.
-For a comprehensive description of mail properties, see [Email object](EmailObjectClass.md#email-object).
+In the `mailObj` parameter, pass an Email object.
 The `.append()` function supports keyword tags in the Email object's `keywords` attribute.

 The optional `destinationBox` parameter lets you pass the name of a mailbox where the `mailObj` will be appended.
 If omitted, the current mailbox is used.